Vvamp/proton-chrome-extension/readme.md

  - [Download the latest release](https://github.com/MostwantedRBX/proton-chrome-extension/releases/latest)
  - Go to the extensions page: ```chrome://extensions```
  - Drop the downloaded zip into the extension page

+## Contributing
+Missing any features, experiences issues or have any other feedback?
+Submit an issue!

+Rather contribute yourself?
+Feel free!
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License
+ This project is licensed under the MIT license.
+Check [LICENSE](LICENSE) for more information.